Post: What Is HR Data Storytelling? Turning Workforce Metrics into Strategic Influence

 2. The Core Message

-Every HR data story has one thesis.
-Not three insights, not five trends — one claim the narrative is designed to prove.
+Every HR data story has one thesis — not three insights, not five trends.
+One claim the narrative is designed to prove.
 Identify that claim first.
 Then select the data that builds toward it, the benchmark that contextualizes it, and the financial consequence that makes it urgent.
 This is editing, and most HR reporting skips it entirely because it requires choosing what to leave out.

 3. Financial Linkage

-4. Data Architecture
+4. Visual Architecture

 Related Terms